bitovi/academy/src/react-native/21-publishing-and-updating/publishing-and-updating.md

 ...
 ```

-The comprehensive guide to signing an AAB can be found [here](https://reactnative.dev/docs/signed-apk-android).
+Now that we've generated an upload key and configured Gradle to use it, we can generate an AAB file and upload it to the Google Play Store.

-Now that we've generated an upload key and configured Gradle to use it, we can generate an AAB file and upload it to the Google Play store.
+Check out the [React Native Android guide](https://reactnative.dev/docs/signed-apk-android) for more information.

 ```bash
 npx react-native build-android --mode="release"